The Broader Landscape of Robustness in Algorithmic Statistics: Contamination

 Some alternatives one could consider include the coordinate-wise median, or the geometric median, the point which minimizes the sum of the $\ell_2$-distances to points in the dataset:\footnote{The geometric median can be defined similarly for a probability distribution, rather than a dataset.}

 While these quantities are all computationally tractable (see, e.g., ~\cite{CohenLMPS16} for an efficient algorithm to compute the geometric median), their cost of contamination is necessarily polynomial in the dimension.
-The following shows such a barrier for the geometric median, similar results hold for the coordinate-wise median and other variants. \begin{proposition}[Proposition 2.1 of~\cite{LaiRV16}] Let $\mu \in \mathbb{R}^d$ and $\Sigma \in \mathbb{R}^{d\times d}$ be a diagonal covariance matrix with $0$ in the first coordinate and $1$ in all other coordinates.
+The following shows such a barrier for the geometric median, similar results hold for the coordinate-wise median and other variants. \begin{proposition}[Proposition 2.1 of~\cite{LaiRV16}, see also Lemma 1 of~\cite{PrasadBR20} for a more general statement] Let $\mu \in \mathbb{R}^d$ and $\Sigma \in \mathbb{R}^{d\times d}$ be a diagonal covariance matrix with $0$ in the first coordinate and $1$ in all other coordinates.
 There exists a distribution which is $\eta$-close to $\normal(\mu, \Sigma)$ in total variation distance with geometric median $\hat \mu$ such that

 \end{proposition}

 This implies that, even in the infinite data limit (i.e., $n \rightarrow \infty$), the $\ell_2$ error in the estimate of the mean (i.e., the cost of contamination) is $\Omega(\sqrt{d})$.
 There are many different algorithms that achieve a similar cost of contamination: arguably the simplest method involves discarding any sample points that are sufficiently far from a majority of the dataset, and taking the empirical mean of the remainder.
 Contrast this dimension-dependent guarantee with the Tukey median, whose cost of contamination depends only on the fraction of contamination and not the dimension (Theorem~\ref{thm:tukey-median}).